 No refund will be given to a student who is administratively dismissed.

-The refund schedule based on the complete withdrawal date for tuition and lab fees only is as follows:
+The refund schedule based on the complete withdrawal date for tuition is as follows:

-Prior to the first day of classes of the trimester 100% Including the first day of classes of the trimester and up to the tenth weekday of the trimester .
-75% Beyond the tenth weekday of the trimester and up to the twenty-fifth weekday of the trimester .
-50% Beyond the twenty-fifth weekday of the trimester 0%
+Prior to the first day of classes of the trimester .
+100% Including the first day of classes of the trimester and up to the tenth weekday of the trimester 75% Beyond the tenth weekday of the trimester and up to the twenty-fifth weekday of the trimester 50% Beyond the twenty-fifth weekday of the trimester 0%

 The refund is calculated on the student's maximum course load tuition (the original registration plus any added course but not less any dropped courses nor partial withdrawals).
-None of the fees charged for enrollment, except for tuition and lab fees, shall be refundable in the event of withdrawal.
-All charges except tuition and lab fees shall be nonrefundable fees that are encumbered for expenditures.
+None of the fees charged for enrollment, except for tuition, shall be refundable in the event of withdrawal.
 All books and other materials purchased by the student are the property of the student.
 The College shall not accept returned materials nor make refund for services.
 A TCC refund and a "Financial Aid Return of Funds" is not the same thing.
 Contact the Financial Aid Office for more details about a "Financial Aid Return of Funds.
 "After the TCC refund is calculated, a federally mandated formula is applied to determine if funds must be returned to financial aid programs.
 If required, funds are returned to federal programs: